Church Missionary Society in New Zealand: Herald

 Herald was launched on 24 January 1826.
 Herald went to Sydney, Australia four times; the Bay of Plenty four times; and sailed three times around the North Cape, to Hokianga Harbour on the west coast of the North Island of New Zealand.
-On 6 May 1828 Herald was wreaked on the Hokianga bar.
+On 6 May 1828 Herald was wrecked on the Hokianga bar.

 Translation of the Bible into the Māori language

 The first book published in the Māori language was A Korao no New Zealand!
 The New Zealanders First Book!, published by Thomas Kendall in 1815.
 In 1817 Tītore and Tui (also known as Tuhi or Tupaea (1797?–1824)) sailed to England.
 They visited Professor Samuel Lee at Cambridge University and assisted him in the preparation of a grammar and vocabulary of Māori.
 Kendall travelled to London in 1820 with Hongi Hika and Waikato (a lower ranking Ngāpuhi chief) during which time work was done with Professor Samuel Lee, which resulted in the First Grammar and Vocabulary of the New Zealand Language (1820).
 The CMS missionaries did not have a high regard for this book.
 Williams organised the CMS missionaries into a systematic study of the language and soon started translating the Bible into Māori.
 After 1826 William Williams became involved in the translation of the Bible and other Christian literature, with Henry Williams devoting more time to his efforts to establish CMS missions in the Waikato, Rotorua and Bay of Plenty.